 Look here: Jeanie Johnston Tallship Emigrant Experience

-Day Three Of Your 3 Days In Dublin Has Lots Of Options
+Day Three Of Your 3 Days In Dublin

 Depending on how you feel and how much time you have, I have given you several options for today.

-Stop One: Take An Adventure Out Of DublinTo Bray In County Wicklow
+Stop One: Take An Adventure Out Of Dublin To Bray In County Wicklow

-The charming seaside town of Bray is located 20km/12miles south of Dublin, on Ireland’s east coast.
+The charming seaside town of Bray is located 20km/12 miles south of Dublin, on Ireland’s east coast.
 Because it is so close to Dublin, it is an ideal destination for you to see while visiting Dublin!

-Stop Two: Take The Bray To Greystones Hike
+Stop Two: Take The Greystones Cliff Walk

 The suggested time to set aside to complete this famous walk is 2 to 2.5 hours.

 Stop 3: Greystones

-Greystones gets its name from a 0.5 mile/1KM length of grey stones that lie between the beaches and the waterfront.
+Greystones gets its name from a 0.5 mile/1 km length of grey stones that lie between the beaches and the waterfront.
 It makes for a wonderful sight.

 When you are finished exploring at Greystones, you can walk back to Bray along the cliff walk or take the DART.
 The trains run very frequently.

-Stop 4: Explore St Stephen’s Green
+Stop One: Explore St Stephen’s Green

-Stop 5: Take A Walk Down Grafton Street
+Stop 2: Take A Walk Down Grafton Street

 Stop 6: Take A Teelings Irish Whisky Tour